reab5555/Entity-Reputation-Profiler/README.md

 3. Tweet Data Extraction and Cleaning: Extracts relevant information from each tweet (like user info, tweet content, date, etc.) and cleans the text by removing URLs, hashtags, and newlines.
 4. Sentiment Analysis: The cleaned tweets are then sent to the GPT API, which performs sentiment analysis.
 The analysis includes determining attitudes (positive, negative, neutral) towards the keyword and extracting specific criticisms or praises mentioned in the tweets.
 5. Parsing and Storing Results: The sentiment analysis results are parsed, combined with the original tweet data, and then saved into a CSV file.
 The script ensures that each tweet's information and its sentiment analysis are stored together.
 6. Execution: The main execution loop of the script runs these steps for each day in the date range, starting from the 'start date' to the 'end date', thus creating a comprehensive dataset of tweets related to the keyword with their corresponding sentiment analysis over the specified period.

-The following is a complete list of dimientions or features of the extracted data, fit into the output dataframe:
-keyword, tweet_id, screen_name, name, text, bookmarks, favorites, created_at, year, month, day, day_of_week, time, date, lang, views, quotes, replies, retweets, followers_count, friends_count, favourites_count, verified, criticism, praising, negative, positive, neutral, anticipation, happiness, sadness, anger, fear, disgust, surprise, contempt, guilt, shame, curiosity, pride, sympathy.

 ### Clustering: twitter_x_cluster.py
 1. Preprocessing Text Data: After selecting the fetched data file, the script preprocesses the texts in the 'criticism' and 'praising' columns of the CSV file.
 It removes URLs, non-word characters, digits, and applies lemmatization to the words.
 It also excludes certain words based on stop words and filename variations.